 What to Pack for Hawaii: a packing list

-If you’ve ever been to Hawaii then you know once you travel to Hawaii – you will forever want to go back for another trip.
+If you’ve ever been on a Hawaii vacation then you know once you travel to Hawaii – you will forever want to go back for another trip.
 Think light fabrics, workout gear for the endless hikes, and all the bathing suits to bask in that Hawaiian sun.
-Before any trip, knowing what to pack is crucial so I’ve created this Hawaii Packing List for you so you don’t have to pack your entire wardrobe in order to travel to paradise.
+Before any trip, knowing what to pack is crucial so I’ve created this “What to Pack for Hawaii: a Packing List” of things I highly recommend bringing (and not bringing) to the Hawaiian islands.

 What to Bring to Hawaii